Zaprogramiacz/MobileDevDiary/content/posts/combine-flatmap-map-switchtolatest-demystifed/index.md

     .store(in: &cancellables)
 ```

-- // 1 - the stream that publishes the Array of threads IDs (`AnyPublisher<[String], Error>`),
+- // 1 - stream that publishes the Array of threads IDs (`AnyPublisher<[String], Error>`)
-- // 2 - maps ID (`String`) to a request model,
+- // 2 - mapping ID (`String`) to a request model
-- // 3 - each request is converted into a new publisher that represents API request,
+- // 3 - each request is converted into a new publisher that represents API request
 - // 4 - `flatMap` does not ignore errors!
-In that case `catch` operator intercepts an error replaces it with `Empty` publisher.
+In that case `catch` operator intercepts an error, and replaces it with `Empty` publisher.
 Empty publisher does not emit any error or element into downstream, but completes the stream.
-In case we don't handle errors, the main stream would be completed with error and no more events would be observed,
+In case we don't handle errors, the main stream would be completed with error and no more events would be observed
 - // 6 - `sink` operator that attaches subscriber to the stream and observe elements in the main stream.
-In our case we save fetched thread details into local cache.
+In our case we save fetched thread details into local cache

 ### map + switchToLatest